unstoppabledomains/dot-crypto/README.md

 - Domains are `ERC721` Tokens.

-- Minting of domains is centralized.
+- Minting of domains is controlled.

 - No rent/annual fee on purchased names.
 Once you own a domain you keep it.